- 180 credits

 - MRes RCA supports the development of research careers in academia and industry-based research groups.
 All students develop an individual research project, which prepares graduates for further studies at PhD level or careers within an emerging field of practice-led and practice-based research.

-The MRes RCA Architecture Pathway offers training in practice-led and practice-based research methods, complementing the shared arts and humanities research methods taught across the College as part of the MRes RCA.
+The MRes RCA Architecture Pathway offers training in a broad array of research methods, complementing the shared arts and humanities research methods taught across the College as part of the MRes RCA.

-We encourage interdisciplinary research projects in collaboration with other Schools within the RCA and external partners.
-We have a strong emphasis on practice-led and experimental research, preparing graduates for diverse careers in academia, architectural and urban design practices, human rights organisations, and social and environmental coalitions.
+You’ll develop creative and critically engaged individual research projects, whether thesis-based, or practice-based.
+We encourage interdisciplinary projects in collaboration with other Schools within the RCA and external partners.
+We have a strong emphasis on experimental research, preparing graduates for diverse careers in academia, architectural and urban design practices, heritage and architectural history spheres, museums and archives, human rights organisations, and social and environmental coalitions.

-We offer a range of specialisms that focus on the interface of research and practice, training in practice-led and practice-based research by working on ‘live’ case studies and projects within the field with respected external partners.
+We offer a range of specialisms that focus on the interface of research and practice by working on ‘live’ case studies and projects within the field with respected external partners, including close interaction with leading thinkers and practitioners from around the world.
 You’ll become part of a vibrant research community at the RCA and within London.

 Our studios are the heart of day-to-day activity for the School.
 Studios are purpose-designed for inspiration and interaction between students of different design disciplines.
 Shared workspaces are provided for all research students.
 In addition, you have access to wood, metal, plastic and resin workshop facilities, as well as contemporary digital fabrication equipment and a suite of bookable project and making spaces.